 - Annual dues of student members and retired members shall be one-half those of regular members.

 Article IV.
 Officers

-- There shall be four officers of the Association.
+- There shall be no more than five officers of the Association.

 - The President, except where otherwise directed by the Board of Directors, shall be the chief executive officer of the Association.
-He or she shall preside at all meetings of the members.
+Prior to his or her term, he or she shall serve one year as President-Elect.
+Upon assumption of the Presidency, he or she shall preside at all meetings of the members.
 He or she shall have the general management of the affairs of the Association and shall have the power to enforce all orders and resolutions passed by the members or directors.
 He or she shall execute bonds, mortgages, and other contracts requiring a seal, under the seal of the Association, when, as and if authorized by the Board of Directors.
 Subject to the approval of the Board of Directors, he or she shall affix the seal of the Association to any instrument requiring it when authorized by the Board, and when so affixed it shall be attested by the signature of the Treasurer or Secretary.
 He or she shall perform all duties incidental to her or his office and such other duties as may from time to time be delegated by the Board of Directors.